cap-js-community/odata-v2-adapter/README.md

 All OData V2 adapter for CDS options can be specified as part of CDS project-specific configuration under section `cds.cov2ap` and accessed during runtime via `cds.env.cov2ap`.

-Options can also be passed as command line environment variable, by converting the camel-cased option name to snake-case.
+Options can also be passed as command line environment variable, by converting the camel-cased option name to a snake-case.
 Underscores (`_`) need then to be escaped as double underscore (`__`) when provided via command line environment variable.

 **Examples:**